Feilian1999/-/README.md

-# Paint and other Java Practice program.
+# Paint and other Java Practice programs.
 There are some problem with series of Java Practice (Ex：garbled text).
-It was developed in Eclipse.
+These programs were developed in Eclipse.